noostvog/TypeScriptIPC/README.md

 To run a TypeScript<sub>IPC</sub>, use `gulp run --file yourfile.ts`, which is identical to the command above.

 ## Virtual Machine
-A virtual machine with a built version of TypeScript<sub>IPC</sub> can be found here: TODO.
+A virtual machine with a built version of TypeScript<sub>IPC</sub> can be found here: [here](http://soft.vub.ac.be/~noostvog/typescriptipc/TypeScriptIPC.ova.zip) .
 The username is `ecoop`, and the password is `ecoop` as well.

 TypeScript<sub>IPC</sub> can be found in `Documents/TypeScriptIPC`.